manjupaul/manjupaul.github.io/source/_posts/SQL-Structured-Query-Language.md

 ```

 ### Natural Join
 A natural join links all columns in two tables with the same name.
-It is a sort cut notation, in which we are really performing equi join without explitly mentioning the column name.
+It is a short cut notation, in which we are really performing equi join without explicitly mentioning the column name.
 ```sql
 mysql> select d.department_name, l.city, l.state_province, l.country_id
     -> from departments d NATURAL JOIN locations l limit 3;